cloudflare/cloudflare-docs/products/workers/src/content/learning/using-websockets.md

 <Aside type="warning">

 Details such as pricing and limits on Websockets are not yet available.
-We're looking for developers to experiment with WebSockets support in Cloudflare Workers, but WebSocket support generally remains in early access.
+We're looking for developers to experiment with WebSocket support in Cloudflare Workers, but WebSocket support generally remains in early access.

 </Aside>

 WebSockets allow you to communicate in real-time with your Cloudflare Workers serverless functions.
 In this guide, you'll learn the basics of WebSockets on Cloudflare Workers, both from the perspective of _writing_ WebSocket servers in your Workers functions, as well as connecting to and working with those WebSocket servers as a _client_.

 WebSockets are open connections sustained between the client and the origin server.
-Inside a WebSockets connection, the client and the origin can pass data back and forth without having to reestablish sessions.
-This makes exchanging data within a WebSockets connection fast.
+Inside a WebSocket connection, the client and the origin can pass data back and forth without having to reestablish sessions.
+This makes exchanging data within a WebSocket connection fast.
 WebSockets are often used for real-time applications such as live chat and gaming.

 <Aside>WebSockets utilize a simple event-based system for receiving and sending messages, much like the Workers' runtime model of responding to events.</Aside>